-Biden officially launches 2020 presidential bid
+Joe Biden officially launches 2020 presidential bid

 There were also some well-publicized gaffes, including his description of then-Sen. Barack Obama.

-"I mean, you got the first mainstream African-American who is articulate and bright and clean and a nice-looking guy," Biden said.
+"I mean, you got the first mainstream African-American who is articulate and bright and clean and a nice-looking guy," Biden said at the time.
 "I mean, that's a storybook, man.”
 The comments quickly spelled trouble for Biden, forcing him to apologize.

 Biden’s bid was also overshadowed by Obama and then-Sen. Hillary Clinton of New York, who ended up battling each other in an historic and marathon quest for the nomination.
 Biden dropped out of the race after coming in fifth in the Iowa caucus, grabbing less than one percent of the vote.